oak-hu/oak-hu.github.io/content/Quick Thoughts/Em Dashes.md

 date: February 2025
 ---

-Em-dashes are great — but they're somewhat difficult to type.
-(I know that you're not meant to include spaces around em dashes, but at least right now I do prefer it aesthetically — sorry!)

-Problem 1: They're difficult to type, especially with a Windows keyboard (in particular if you don't have a number pad).
+Em-dashes are great—but sometimes they're difficult to type, especially with a Windows keyboard (in particular if you don't have a number pad).
+En-dashes, ≠, and ≈ are even worse.

-Problem 2: The CapsLock key occupies a really nice, central spot on the keyboard — and you don't actually use it that often.
+Also, the CapsLock key occupies a really nice, central spot on the keyboard—and you don't actually use it that often.
 (Similarly with LeftShift for me personally).

 Solution?
-Map CapsLock to an em dash.
-Makes typing them even faster than on a Mac!
+Map CapsLock to an em dash; RightShift + CapsLock to an en dash; LeftShift to ≈; and RightShift+LeftShift to ≠.

+There exist easy alt codes (option codes? idk) for some of these symbols on Mac—but you could also use [ahk-but-for-mac] to customize your Mac keyboard.

 ```
 #Requires AutoHotkey v2.0